frostzclover/tippaka/README.md

 # tippaka
-This is my first Profile website.
+This is my first website.
+This is my Onine Portfolio.